dezhic/PrivacyPreservingKYC/report.md

 To address these problems, Pauwels (2021) proposed a solution concept named __*zkKYC*__, which leverages Self-Sovereign Identity (SSI) and zero-knowledge proofs to achieve the KYC purpose without disclosing any personal information.

-While Pauwels (2021) gives comprehensive business requirements and the solution concept, challenges lie in the implementation of the zero-knowledge proving system (Pauwels et al., 2022).
+While Pauwels (2021) gives comprehensive business requirements and the solution concept, challenges lie in the design and implementation of the zero-knowledge proving system (Pauwels et al., 2022).
 Therefore, the objective of this project is to study existing SSI technologies, design a zero-knowledge proving mechanism and finally provide an implementation of the zkKYC solution concept.

 # The zkKYC Solution Concept